AishatAdewoyin/AishatAdewoyin/README.md

 ---

-I am a Software Engineering student and an alumni of Early Code, where I focused on learning Full-Stack Web Development.
+I am a Software Engineering student and an alumnus of Early Code, where I focused on learning Full-Stack Web Development.
 I'm also a Certified Digital Marketer and an SEO Expert.

 - ✍ You can find my projects in my [portfolio](https://github.com/Aishat452/)
 - 🔭 I’m currently teaching beginners HTML and CSS.
 - 🌱 I’m also currently learning JavaScript, C programming, and Python.
-- 👯 I’m looking to collaborate on open source projects.
+- 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about anything.
 - 😄 Pronouns: She/Her.
 - ⚡ Fun fact: I love listening to Reggae, Pop, and Blues.
 I also enjoy singing and dancing.🥰